What are Wrapped Coins?

 So let’s say you wanted 1 WBTC to use on Ethereum.
 You’d transfer 1 BTC to the custodian -like BitGo - and they would then mint 1 WBTC on ETH.
 When you’ve made your desired transactions and you want your BTC back, you’ll put in a burn request to the custodian and your original BTC will be released.

-As with many newer crypto phenomena - most tax offices haven’t given official guidance on wrapped tokens.
+As with many newer crypto phenomena - most tax offices haven’t given official guidance on wrapped coins yet.

 However, there’s no reason to think that wrapped tokens would be treated any differently than any other cryptocurrency from a tax perspective.
 Cryptocurrency is subject to Income Tax or Capital Gains Tax depending on the type of transaction.
 For wrapped tokens, it will be Capital Gains Tax we are concerned with.